paulbarre/vuepress-firebase/README.md

 This plugin installs [@paulbarre/vue-firebase](https://github.com/paulbarre/vue-firebase) package into your Vuepress application.

-Check out the documentation for further information on this plugin options, they are the same.
+Check out its documentation to see how to configure this plugin, the options are exactly the same.

 ## Installation